top of page

 Serves entirety of Burt Township almost 240 sq miles

-In 1896 the village of Munising needed a building to serve grades K-12.
-This building first called Central and later Frobel School, was completed Jan 1, 1897.
+In 1896 the Village of Munising needed a building to serve grades K-12.
+This building first called Central and later Froebel School, was completed Jan 1, 1897.
 It was a two-story frame building with a basement.
 Also in 1896 the village had constructed a West Ward School for that end of town.
-After paying the last payment on Central school on Dec.
+After paying the last payment on Central School on Dec.
 21, 1920 the school burned, but was covered by insurance.
 The students were on Christmas break.
 A new modern school was built with an auditorium, gymnasium and indoor swimming pool.
 This school was named after William G. Mather.
-A new Munising High School was built on the shore of Lake Superior in 1980 at a cost of 5 million dollars.
+A new Munising High School was built on the shore of Lake Superior in 1980 at a cost of 5 million dollars

 Alger